GoogleCloudPlatform/prometheus-engine/README.md

 see [GoogleCloudPlatform/prometheus](https://github.com/GoogleCloudPlatform/prometheus).

 ## Build
+Run `make help` shows a list of candidate targets with documentation.

 Any go application in `./cmd/` with an associated `main.go`, e.g. `./cmd/operator/main.go` is a candidate for build by running:
 ```